saraltr/sleep-lifestyle-data-analysis/README.md

 {List the questions and the answers you found by doing this analysis.}
 ## Research Questions

-1. Are people in high-stress jobs more likely to report sleep disorders?
+1. Which occupations report the highest percentage of sleep disorders?
+2. Do occupations with higher stress levels also report lower sleep quality or fewer sleep hours?
+3. Are there noticeable differences in BMI category distribution across occupations?
-2. What lifestyle habits are most common among people with sleep disorders?
+4. What lifestyle habits are most common among people with sleep disorders?
-3. Are there clusters of people with similar profiles (age, BMI, stress, activity) that also share sleep quality, suggesting different “lifestyle groups”?

 # Development Environment